NahsiN/kodi-file-sync/README.md

 event_scheduler=1
 ```
 We have to explicity set these values because the [default behaviour for timestamp fields](https://mariadb.com/kb/en/timestamp/#automatic-values) is different
 in MariaDB compared to MySQL and the [event scheduler](https://mariadb.com/kb/en/events/) is not turned on by default.
-And both these properties are critical to
-the proper syncing behaviour.
+And both these properties are critical for proper syncing behaviour.

 # The How